david672orford/tech-for-teaching/illustration/index.md

 ## How to Create Illustrations

+Even if you do not consider yourself an artist, there are techniques which you can use to produce passable illustrations for your courses.
+Some of these will be familiar from grammar school.
+Think how children create illustrations with scissors, glue, and construction paper.
+They may then add lines with crayons.
+They may also cut elements out of discarded magazines and add them to their compositions.

+You can use many of the same techniques with Inkscape.
+Start by drawing simple things and elements you find an stock illustration sites.
+Learn to modify these and create new elements like them.

 ### Inkscape Tutorials on Other Sites

 * [Inkscape: Guide to a Vector Drawing Program](http://tavmjong.free.fr/INKSCAPE/MANUAL/html/) --